neel-patel-1/GettingStartedWithBril/lesson12/challenges.md

 no hot path trace_start methodology yet, but need a way to test above trace generation methodology:
 * hot path, start tracing is orthogonal and we could start with trace at all opportunities

+* doing by labels introduces some other challenges: (1) we now need to find the label in the function or use null to know its before any labels, (2) we still need to go backwards - so this is same

 trace code naming convention:
 traces/<original_program_name>.json/<func_name>_<s_label>_<s_offset>_<e_label>_<e_offset>.json